Devi’s Fall – Underground waterfall

 However, during winter, the water volume decreases.
 The bizarre rock formation, which used to be underwater, came to the surface.

 Devi’s Fall is situated in Chorepatan of Pokhara along the Siddhartha Highway.
 The water released from the dam of Lake Phewa makes its way to Seti River following the routes of Davis Falls and Gupteshwor Cave.

 It has always been the focal attraction of Pokhara.
 Some may come to admire the beauty, while others see the tragic place where the incident occurred.

-The outlying area of Davis falls perfect for a family picnic, for there is an Amusement park for children and adults.
-The wishing Pool in Devi’s fall is another attraction where believers toss a coin to fulfill their wishes.
+The outlying area of Davis Falls is perfect for a family picnic, for there is an Amusement park for children and adults.
+The wishing Pool in Devi’s Fall is another attraction where believers toss a coin to fulfill their wishes.